 Dan began his financial services career in 2004 working as an independent financial advisor.
 After gaining a few years of experience, he briefly left the independent world and expanded his role by handling the retirement plan for a large network of hospitals in the central Wisconsin area.
 Dan believes his role is to help clients develop a plan to effectively use the unlimited resources we have, including specific investment, insurance, and banking products to help clients reach their goals.

 Since 2008, Dan has been an Investment Adviser Representative of Commonwealth Financial Network®, (member FINRA/SIPC), a nationwide broker/dealer assisting the independent financial consultant.

 Dan holds FINRA Series 6, 7, 63, and 66 securities registrations, as well as Wisconsin health and life insurance licenses.
 He also holds the professional designation of Accredited Investment Fiduciary® (AIF®).

 Dan was born and raised in Wausau.
 After graduating from Wausau West High school, Dan attended the University of Michigan in Ann Arbor, MI where he played baseball and graduated with a bachelor’s of science degree.

-Dan now lives in Weston with his wife, Michelle, and daughter, Callie.
+Dan now lives in Weston with his wife Michelle and children, Callie and Blake.
 He enjoys spending his free time outside doing various things such as golfing, playing softball, hockey and spending time on the water.

 Investments are not FDIC Insured and are subject to risk including loss of principal amount invested.
 Investments are not deposits of or obligations of the bank and are not guaranteed.